 - Find a rental apartment in Chiang Mai

 - Look for cures for insomnia

 Likewise, for social media.

-We log onto Facebook, Twitter, and other social apps to connect with people — our family, friends, peers, and internet acquaintances.
-We might even engage with brands that we can relate to.
+We log onto Facebook, Instagram, and other social apps to connect with people — our family, friends, peers, and internet acquaintances.
+We engage with content that we relate to, in reality or aspirationally.